Actus reus: Reflex or convulsion

 Generally, if, during an uncontrollable flailing caused by a sudden paroxysmal episode, such as that produced by an epileptic seizure, a person strikes another, that person will not be criminally liable for the injuries sustained by the other person.
 However, if prior to the assault on another, the seized individual was engaging in conduct that he knew to be dangerous given a previous history of seizures, then he is culpable for any injuries resulting from the seizure.
 For example, in People v.
 Decina, 2 N.Y.2d 133 (1956), the defendant, Emil Decina, appealed a conviction under § 1053-a of the New York Penal Law.
 On March 14, 1955, Decina suffered a serious seizure while operating a motor vehicle.
 He swerved wildly through the streets and struck a group of school girls, killing four of them.
 On direct examination, Decina's physician testified that Decina informed him that prior to the accident "he noticed a jerking of his right hand" and recounted his extensive history of seizures, a consequence of brain damage from an automobile accident at age seven.
-Decina argued, inter alia, that he had not engaged in criminal conduct because he did not voluntarily strike the school girls.
+Decina argued, among other things, that he had not engaged in criminal conduct because he did not voluntarily strike the school girls.
 The New York Court of Appeals disagreed and held that since the defendant knew he was susceptible to a seizure at any time without warning and decided to operate a motor vehicle on a public highway anyway, he was guilty of the offense.
 "To hold otherwise," wrote Froessel, J, "would be to say that a man may freely indulge himself in liquor in the same hope that it will not affect his driving, and if it later develops that ensuing intoxication causes dangerous and reckless driving resulting in death, his unconsciousness or involuntariness at that time would relieve him from prosecution[.]"

+A recent study of People v.
+Decina concluded however, that one of the reasons for the general knowledge of this case and its continual citation was the intense national reporting that occurred regarding it and then Decina himself was discriminated against because of his epilepsy.